Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 My flat fee MLS listing isn’t getting the traffic I expected, can you help?

-If you have the Gold or Platinum package, we’ll help you at no cost with a listing tune-up.
-During a listing tune-up we’ll review many different items related to your listing such as photos, description, market pricing, list price/sale price ratio, average days on market for your neighborhood in Houston, sales velocity in your area, previous agent feedback, curb appeal, staging suggestions, local market competition, and any other factors that may be specific to your listing.
+If you don’t think you’re getting enough traffic, call or email and we’ll take a look at your listing to see if anything can be improved on – don’t be surprised if we say the list price is out of line as that’s true for most stale listings.
+We don’t simply focus on price though, we’ll also review many different items related to your listing such as photos, description, market pricing, list price/sale price ratio, average days on market for your neighborhood in Houston, sales velocity in your area, previous agent feedback, curb appeal, staging suggestions, local market competition, and any other factors that may be specific to your listing.

 Do I need a yard sign?